briebug/ngrx-entity-schematic/README.md

     yarn add @ngrx/{effects,entity,router-store,store,store-devtools} ngrx-store-freeze

-### Running the schematic
+### Run the schematic

-    ng add @briebug/ngrx-entity-schematic ENTITY --path src/app/state
+    ng add @briebug/ngrx-entity-schematic

-This will add the schematic as a project dependency, create all the default `ENTITY` files and write them at the `--path` specified
+This will add the schematic as a project dependency if not already and provide prompts for configuration.

 #### Entity name

 The `ENTITY` name provided should either be camel case or dasherized (`customerOrder` || `customer-order`)

-### Generate default Entity files
+### Optional - run the schematic with inline options

     ng add @briebug/ngrx-entity-schematic ENTITY

-### Generate Entity files at a specific relative path: `--path`
+#### Generate Entity files at a specific relative path: `--path`

     ng add @briebug/ngrx-entity-schematic ENTITY --path PATH/TO/WRITE

-### Generate Entity files with NgRx setup files: `--init`
+#### Generate Entity files with NgRx setup files: `--init`

     ng add @briebug/ngrx-entity-schematic ENTITY --init --path PATH/TO/WRITE